Where is it?

 High Rock Lookout

-The lookout was build in 1929 as a fire lookout.
+The lookout was built in 1929 as a fire lookout.
 It was manned in the summer months for many years.
 Shortly after we made our hike, the lookout was taken down and is being restored.
 You can get more information here

 Thanks for coming along with us,